watersofoblivion/dataless/README.md

 Finally, we need to crawl the loaded tables to make the data available in Athena.
-Since CloudFormation does not yet support crawling existing tables, a crawler must be manually created using the "Create Crawler" wizard:
+Since CloudFormation does not yet support crawling existing tables, a crawler must be manually created using the wizard:

 * In Glue, select "Crawlers" from the left.
 * Click "Add Crawler", give it the name "dataless-lake-crawler", and click "Next".